-- Describe the symptoms and medical interventions for a patient with a contrast agent reaction. - Explain the role of the radiographer in patient education. - Describe the patient preparation for contrast studies. - Identify specific types of tubes, lines, catheters and collection devices. - Outline the steps in the operation and maintenance of suction equipment. - Outline the steps in the operation and maintenance of oxygen equipment and demonstrate proper use. - Demonstrate competency in basic life support (BLS). - Describe the steps in performing various mobile procedures. - Describe the special problems faced in performing procedures on a patient with a tracheotomy and specific tubes, drains and catheters. - Describe the procedure for producing diagnostic images in the surgical suite. - Explain the appropriate radiation protection required when performing mobile/surgical radiography.
+- Describe the patient preparation for contrast studies. - Identify specific types of tubes, lines, catheters and collection devices. - Outline the steps in the operation and maintenance of suction equipment. - Outline the steps in the operation and maintenance of oxygen equipment and demonstrate proper use. - Demonstrate competency in basic life support (BLS). - Describe the steps in performing various mobile procedures. - Describe the special problems faced in performing procedures on a patient with a tracheotomy and specific tubes, drains and catheters. - Describe the procedure for producing diagnostic images in the surgical suite. - Explain the appropriate radiation protection required when performing mobile/surgical radiography.